 Last semester I had to start using remote learning.
-Working as a language teacher in upper secondary high school, I thought some parts were easier for me than for my colleagues teaching vocational subjects.
+I work as a language teacher in upper secondary high school.
+I thought some parts were easier for me than for my colleagues teaching vocational subjects.

-However, there were other things that I didn’t know when this whole thing started and that was how we, as humans, were affected by the change in how lessons would shift.
-Now I don’t hold all the answers but here is what I’ve learned so far working with remote learning during 2020.
+However, there were other things that I didn’t know.
+One thing was how we were affected by the change in how lessons would be conducted.
+I don’t hold all the answers but here is what I’ve learned so far working with remote learning during 2020.

 During the first week, I let some of my first-year students write a short text in English about their experience moving from regular classroom-based learning to remote learning.
 Surprisingly many of the students wrote the same thing: they missed school!
-What was even more surprising was that this wasn’t just something from the more ambitious students, the same opinion was voiced from students that normally didn’t mind missing lessons.
+What was even more surprising was that this wasn’t just something from the more ambitious students.
+The same opinion was voiced by students that normally didn’t mind missing lessons.

-And then it came, the regular period of colds and cases of flu that come every autumn when children are back to school again…
+Then came the regular period of colds and cases of flu that come every autumn, when children are back to school again…

-For me, this wasn’t so much of a problem, both I and the students in year two and three remembered this spring and knew how we solved it then.
+For me, this wasn’t so much of a problem.
+Both the students in years two and three remembered this spring and knew how we solved it then.
 The problem was more my year one students, which did not have the same shared experience.

 This week came to a halt for me on Monday morning when my eldest son woke up with a cold.
 I solved the lessons that day with the help of my colleagues, but I also needed a plan for a few days.
-I was in contact with my principal and asked how to solve the next day since it was with my year two and three students he asked me to solve it by using Microsoft Teams.
+I contacted my principal and asked how to solve lessons for the next day.
+Since it was with my year two and three students, he asked me to solve it by using Microsoft Teams.

-One problem I’ve noticed with remote lessons is that sometimes students seem to find my instructions unclear or perhaps I move too fast.
+One problem with remote lessons is that sometimes students find my instructions unclear or perhaps I move too fast.
 The advantage here is that I can show them what I do, instead of just telling them.

-Another problem that I noticed in one of my classes was that students rather wanted the class to be canceled instead of having remote lessons.
-I can’t exactly be sure that this has so much to do with remote learning as with my students’ motivation, but it is a problem none the less.
+Another problem that I noticed, was that students would rather have the class canceled instead of having remote lessons.
+I can’t be sure that this has so much to do with remote learning.
+It could be a lack of motivation for my students, but it is a problem nonetheless.

 Today’s lesson was a good example of this.
 Last lesson I gave instructions for essay writing and wanted them to create a document to share with me.
-In that document they were to decide on a topic to the current theme we’re working with, as well as make a short essay plan.
+In that document they were to decide on a topic for the current theme we’re working with.
+They were also to make a short essay plan.

-Before today’s lesson, I took a look at the shared documents and made a simple comment or color-coded parts that students needed to revise a bit.
-During today’s session, we repeated what is important to this type of text and the students had time to continue working.
+Before today’s lesson, I looked at the shared documents.
+I made a simple comment or color-coded parts that students needed to revise.
+During today’s session, we repeated what is important to this type of text and the students had time to continue their work.
 I read and made comments while they continued writing.

 The best part of the lesson?
 When students made a short call on Teams to ask a question – screen sharing is gold for solving technical problems.
-And brainstorming on the go in a shared document helps students that have trouble getting started or don’t know where to go next.
+Brainstorming on the go in a shared document can help students that have trouble getting started, or don’t know where to go next.

-Still, most students agreed on wanting to have at least one lesson in the classroom to continue working with their text.
-Even if I think it’s easy to work with texts this way, it seems that students still appreciate the hands-on approach that you get in a classroom.
+Most students agreed on wanting to have at least one lesson in the classroom to continue working with their text.
+Even if I think it’s easy to work with texts this way, students still appreciate the hands-on approach that you get in a classroom.

 It also brings me back to the idea that remote learning can only make up for so much when it comes to teaching.
 I can guide them, but we all miss the interaction that comes with being physically present in a classroom.